-UCI requires all accounts to end the fiscal year with an income variance of zero.
+UCI requires all Control Accounts to end the fiscal year with an income variance of zero.
 To accomplish this, you will need to use the Budget Appropriation Transaction (BAT) e-document to increase or decrease your Income Budget so that it matches your actuals.
 This help guide explains this process in detail.

 Income Object Code Variances

 Income Budget represents the revenue you are projected to receive over the course of the fiscal year, and it is compared to your Income Actuals to track progress.
 The income budget also serves as the source to support your expenditure budget.
 In KFS, the Variance column for Income Object Codes is calculated differently than for expenses.
 For Income Object Codes: